We provide a range of core and additional flexible benefits to all colleagues.

 We provide a wide range of benefits, savings and discounts for our colleagues and their families that recognise their differing needs and circumstances and provide savings on day to day expenditure.
 Further details can be found on the MyChoice Benefits site.

-Our colleagues benefit from a generous holiday entitlement of between 23 – 35 days per year (depending upon grade) inclusive of University closure days.
-In additional to this you will receive statutory bank holidays.
+Our colleagues benefit from a generous holiday entitlement of between 23 – 35 days per year (depending on grade).
+In addition to this, you will receive University closure days and statutory bank holidays.

 The University offers attractive Pension Schemes to all colleagues via either the Local Government Pension Scheme or Teachers Pensions, to which we make a significant contribution on your behalf.

 Academics may join the Teachers' Pension Scheme (TPS).